rnd7/awsm/README.md

 ### Panic
-Releases all voices. `Sustain` values are still taken into account.
+Releases all voices. `Release` values are still taken into account.

 ![alt text](documentation/awsm-header-panic.png "AWSM - Header Panic")

+---

 ## WaveSpline section
-Within this section you can modify the waveforms by dragging the around on the canvas or using the rotaries in the nodes list.
+Within this section you can modify the waveforms by dragging the `WaveSplineNodes` around on the canvas or using the rotary controllers in the `WaveSplineNode` list.

 ![alt text](documentation/awsm-wave-spline-section.png "AWSM - WaveSpline section")

 ### WaveSpline canvas
 `Click` to select the closest `WaveSplineNode` on the canvas.
-Drag Nodes to modify the waveform.
+Drag nodes to modify the waveform.
 Use `Longpress` to add new nodes at the pointer position.
 The canvas shows always the `WaveSpline` of the currently selected `Generator` within the active `Voice`.

 The currently selected `WaveSplineNode`is highlighted.

 ![alt text](documentation/awsm-wave-spline-canvas.png "AWSM - WaveSpline Canvas")

+Removal of a `WaveSplineNode` is currently only possible by clicking on the remove button in the list view.

 ### WaveSplineNode list
 Just a different view of the `WaveSplineNodes` shown on the canvas.
 Use this to manually input `WaveSplineNode` values.
 The entries are sorted according to the position on the canvas.